• Skip to primary navigation

 • Use corn tortillas.
 Traditional enchiladas use corn tortillas since they are sturdier and chewier than flour tortillas.
 You can use flour tortillas in this recipe as well, but the texture will be softer and not as firm.

-• How to serve enchiladas: Serve your chipotle enchiladas accompanied with pinto beans and rice, black bean corn avocado salsa, or avocado gazpacho.
-For extra creaminess, top your enchiladas with a dollop of my 4 ingredient guacamole recipe!
+• How to serve enchiladas: Serve accompanied with beans and rice, black bean salsa, or cucumber gazpacho.
+For extra creaminess, top your enchiladas with a dollop of 4 ingredient guacamole!

 • Freeze the remaining can of chipotle chiles.
 Add them to your favorite Tex-Mex recipes for a spicy and smoky flavor.